13 Useful Code Snippets for WordPress Development

 a graphic design studio

-December 31, 2009these are great thank you, I am going to give the custom comments section a try now
+these are great thank you, I am going to give the custom comments section a try now 🙂

 I really link the tip to redirect your rss feed to feedburner – that’s a really cool way to do it using your .htaccess instead of modifying wordpress.
 Feedburner has some great features for massaging your RSS feed, getting stats, and even adding advertising.